Deep into spring, winter is hanging on.

 Email Poem |

-Analysis and Comments on May Morning
+Comments, Analysis, and Meaning on May Morning

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem May Morning here.